jumpinjackie/node-mapguide/README.md

 ----------------------------

  1. Build MapGuide Open Source
  2. Build node.js from source.
 If you have multiple versions of Visual Studio, make sure node's build script uses the VS2012 compiler.
-MapGuide does not expose a C-linkable API thus node.js must be built with the same compiler used to build MapGuide.
+MapGuide does not export a C-linkable API (and neither does node/V8) thus node.js must be built with the same compiler used to build MapGuide.
  3. Install Jake locally: `npm install jake`
  4. Install ini module: `npm install ini`
  5. Build node-mapguide with jake from VS2012 command prompt